rikhuijzer/SIRUS.jl/paper/paper.md

 However, the set of interpretable models is often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
 For these models, however, predictive performance can be poor for certain tasks.
-Linear models, for instance, may perform poor when features are correlated and can be sensitive to the choice of hyperparameters.
+Linear models, for instance, may perform poorly when features are correlated and can be sensitive to the choice of hyperparameters.
 For decision trees, predictive performance is poor compared to random forests [@james2013introduction].
 RuleFit is not available in Julia and is _unstable_ [@benard2021sirus], meaning sensitive to small changes in data.
 Naive Bayes, available in Julia as NaiveBayes.jl[^2], is often overlooked and can be a suitable solution, but only if the features are independent [@ashari2013performance].